paulrobello/parllama/README.md

 * Image support for models that support them using /add.image slash command.
 See the [Quick start image chat workflow](#quick-start-image-chat-workflow)
 * Add history support for both single and multi line input modes
 * Fixed crash on models that dont have a license
+* Fixed last model used not get used with new sessions

 ### v0.3.8
 * Major rework of core to support providers other than Ollama